 In terms of the start date and duration of a grant period, the information provided by the grant-awarding organisation takes precedence.
 If the duration of the grant period is given in months in the grant decision, the duration is calculated as full months from the start of the work under the grant.

 The applicant can also prove the duration of the grant period by presenting a document detailing the duration of the grant period obtained from the pension institute.
-If the grant period has not been determined with the help of a financing or insurance decision, the grant period is estimated by dividing the grant received by the monthly amount of the national artist pension, or EUR 1960.48 pcm starting from 1 August 2020.
+If the grant period has not been determined with the help of a financing or insurance decision, the grant period is estimated by dividing the grant received by the monthly amount of the state artist grant.

-The Arts Promotion Centre Finland confirms the amount of the national artist grant annually.
+The Arts Promotion Centre Finland confirms the amount of the state artist grant annually.
+You can check the monthly amount of the state artist grant from the Arts Promotion Centre website.
 The monthly amount of a grant can, in practice, be higher than the amount of a tax-free grant, but the duration is only taken into consideration based on the information provided by the organisation awarding the grant.